prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

   - builder pattern PySpark
   - observer pattern PySpark
   - pipeline pattern PySpark
-description: A hands-on PySpark tutorial showing how to apply five classic software design patterns — factory, singleton, builder, observer, and pipeline — to build cleaner, more maintainable data pipelines.
+description: A hands-on PySpark tutorial showing how to apply five classic software design patterns, factory, singleton, builder, observer, and pipeline, to build cleaner, more maintainable data pipelines.
 Full code examples you can run.
 ---

 If you want to write PySpark data pipelines that stay clean as they grow, design patterns are the most reliable tool to reach for.
 Pipelines get complex quickly: new data sources appear, transformations multiply, one-off scripts turn into production systems.
 Classic software design patterns give you proven structures to keep that complexity under control.

 This tutorial walks through the five most useful patterns for a PySpark pipeline, each with a complete, runnable example:

-- [Factory Pattern](#factory-pattern) — swap data sources (CSV, Parquet, JSON) without changing pipeline code
+- [Factory Pattern](#factory-pattern), swap data sources (CSV, Parquet, JSON) without changing pipeline code
-- [Singleton Pattern](#singleton-pattern) — share one SparkSession or sink across the whole pipeline
+- [Singleton Pattern](#singleton-pattern), share one SparkSession or sink across the whole pipeline
-- [Builder Pattern](#builder-pattern) — construct complex transforms with optional parameters
+- [Builder Pattern](#builder-pattern), construct complex transforms with optional parameters
-- [Observer Pattern](#observer-pattern) — react to data changes across loosely coupled components
+- [Observer Pattern](#observer-pattern), react to data changes across loosely coupled components
-- [Pipeline Pattern](#pipeline-pattern) — chain transforms into a clear, ordered flow
+- [Pipeline Pattern](#pipeline-pattern), chain transforms into a clear, ordered flow

 Each example uses Python's `abc` module to define abstract base classes and concrete subclasses.
 If you haven't used `abc.ABC` before: it lets you declare a class contract via `@abstractmethod`, and any subclass must implement those methods or Python will refuse to instantiate it.